manhowong/ai-trends/docs/documentation.md

 | T | Target | string | Target node ID in a link |
 | C | Co-mentions | integer | Number of co-mentions between two nodes in a given month |
 | CC | Cumulative Co-mentions | integer | Running total of co-mentions across all months |

-## Automated Update

-The dataset will be updated automatically on the first Sunday of each month via GitHub Actions, covering all articles from the previous month. **Note**: Automated updates are not currently active as I am working on the API request rate limit.

-> ### Current stage
->
-> **arXiv coverage only.** Conference papers, journal articles, and blog posts are not included.
-Because arXiv preprints skew towards certain subfields, node sizes may not reflect absolute research volume across the field as a whole.
-However, trend detection is based on relative shifts within each topic over time, so this bias is internally normalised.
-Preprints also have the advantage of faster publication cycles, making them more responsive to emerging trends than peer-reviewed venues.
->
-> **Only preliminary data are currently available.** Historical data for the previous year is planned to be backfilled and will serve as the baseline for trend computation.

 # Classification